---Do You Want/Need A Guide?---

 In my opinion being bilingual means that you can walk into any situation, any conversation, and translate back-and-forth, with no problems, and i don't have the necessary general business, political, or other subject specific vocabulary to do that.
 Given that, when i travel, whether by myself for pleasure or as a guide, i have no problems communicating in any respect; usually being told that my Japanese is very good.
 My abilities are much more than that required for the life of a henro on Shikoku.

 References available.
-Contact me at the address found on the Contact Me page.
+Contact me at the address found on the Contact Me page if you are interested.

 Have a great day.